 - Blood loss

-- A high rate of destruction of red blood cells
+- Higher rate of red blood cell destruction

-A doctor should be consulted if any signs of symptoms of anaemia are observed.
-If anaemia is diagnosed, treatment will depend on the severity and cause of the disorder.
+If you have signs or symptoms of anaemia, see your doctor.
+If the disease is diagnosed, treatment depends on the cause and severity.
 There are many types of anaemia that have specific causes and characteristics:

-2. Anaemia due to folic acid deficiency (folate)
+- Anaemia due to lack of folic acid (folate)

-The most common symptom of anaemia is tiredness and a feeling of exhaustion and weakness.
-People with anaemia may find they do not have enough energy for normal activities.
+The most common symptom of anaemia is tiredness and the feeling of exhaustion and weakness.
+People with anaemia have a hard time finding enough energy to do their usual activities.

-Other signs and symptoms of anaemia may be revealed because the heart has to work harder to pump oxygen-rich blood to the body.
-These are:
+Other signs and symptoms of anaemia may come about because the heart has to work harder to pump oxygen-rich blood through the body.
+These include: